Water use in alluvial fans: Khuzdar

 Average annual rainfall in Baluchistan varies between 200 and 400 mm, depending on altitude, and the main part occurs in winter (November to March).
 Of old, in sloping lands, farmers constructed bunds along the contour lines to capture the surface runoff (Fig. K1).
 This method of water harvesting (locally called khuskaba) provided extra water for agricultural crops planted just up-slope of the bund, where the captured water would infiltrate into the soil and provide extra soil moisture to supplement the scarce rainfall.

 In alluvial fans, the spate floods provided and additional source of water.
 The floods, diverted from the watercourses, were retained behind similar bunds employed in the khuskaba system (Fig. K2).
 The method of flood interception is locally called sailaba (Rod Kohi elsewhere in Pakistan, generally: spate irrigation).
 The system is combined with the tapping of groundwater from the aquifer by means of dug underground galleries, called karez or qanat (Fig. K3).
 The karezes make permanent agriculture possible (Fig. K3).

 Although the sailaba-and-qanat systems cover about 20% of the agricultural land, their production is more than 40% of the total.

 It is a modern development to sink deep wells in the aquifer of the alluvial fan to exploit the groundwater more effectively than do the traditional karezes.
-The owners of the wells may be entrepreneurs from elsewhere and the original population runs the risk of losing the karez water when the wells draw the water table down to a deeper depth than that of the karezes so that these fall dry (Fig K4).
+The owners of the wells may be entrepreneurs from elsewhere and the original population runs the risk of losing their karez water when the wells draw the water table down to a deeper depth than that of the karezes so that these fall dry (Fig K4).